 Health Insurance is easy to buy and it is the most essential insurance cover one should buy.
 Before buying health cover, one should know the technicalities of how the coverage works and under what types of scenario, you can apply for a claim.
+So what happens if hospitalisation continues beyond health insurance last date?

 If the limit of sum insured is not exhausted: The sum insured of the current policy can be used to pay the hospitalization that started during the policy period and continued beyond the last date.